 Damian is an experienced entrepreneur and joins us from AstraZeneca (AZ) where he was responsible for leading early drug discovery for neuroscience.
 He is an honorary associate professor at UCL and co-founder of the website GPnotebook, the UK’s premier clinical information service for primary care physicians and medical students – 75% of UK GPs use the site each month.
 More recently, Damian invented and led the development of a novel therapeutic for systemic amyloidosis while at AZ.
 The therapeutic was awarded pre-seed funding and selected for spinout.

-As the first player from Biopharma to take on the role, Damian represents a major milestone for OSI.
-He brings biopharma know-how and multi-national organisational experience in therapeutic product and business development, combined with over 25 years of basic and clinical neuroscience expertise.
+Damian is the first player from Biopharma to take on the role; he brings biopharma know-how and multi-national organisational experience in therapeutic product and business development, combined with over 25 years of basic and clinical neuroscience expertise.

 The world’s toughest problems require the brightest minds, smartest solutions and the support of industry-leading experts.